Skip to content

 Quick Start

 After downloading and installing Luna, this tutorial should provide a good starting point to familiarize yourself with working with Luna.
 There are four sections that should be followed in order.
 This first section jumps straight in, demonstrating a handful of commands quickly.
 The second section loops back over the same material, but aiming to give more context and detail.
 The third section extends the range of commands towards some more genuinely useful analyses of the sleep EEG.
 The fourth section performs the same steps but using lunaR instead of lunaC.
-The final section then retraces many of these steps using the interactive Moonlight tool.
+The fifth section then retraces many of these steps using the interactive Moonlight tool.
+The final section traces the same steps but using the newer Python-based interace to Luna.

 Data used in this tutorial

-This tutorial, based on tutorials at the National Sleep Research Resource http://sleepdata.org, involves looking at three polysomnograms.
+This tutorial, based on data from the National Sleep Research Resource http://sleepdata.org, involves looking at three polysomnograms.
 Each individual has an EDF (containing signal data, including EEG, ECG and EMG) and also an annotation file, which includes information on manual sleep staging, recorded apneas, hypopnea, movements and other events.

 • summarize the contents of the EDFs and annotation files